 “Body positivity” has become a major buzzword as of late.
-Initially emerging from a blog in the 90s, the movement desires to communicate the fact that every person deserves a positive mindset surrounding their body, no matter what size or shape.
+Initially emerging from a blog post in the 90s, the movement desires to communicate the fact that every person can achieve a positive mindset surrounding their body.
 Influencers and corporations alike have rushed to capitalize upon what seems to be society’s upheaval of years of size exclusivity, but is it that easy?

 Of course not.
-When talking about body image, there are layers upon layers of toxicity and insecurity that need to be shed to uncover the root of the “problem,”which can be extremely difficult as each person's struggle with body image is different.
-Even the well intentioned body positivity movement can prey upon these insecurities, as it's easy for someone to feel a sense of guilt if they don’t absolutely love their bodies in every waking moment.
+When talking about body image, there are layers upon layers of toxicity and insecurity that must be explored to uncover the root of the “problem,” which can be confounding as each person's struggle with body image is different.
+Even the well-intentioned body positivity movement can prey upon these insecurities; it's easy for someone to feel a sense of guilt if they don’t absolutely love their body every waking moment.

 This movement has opened the discussion around women's empowerment and how much of a woman’s confidence is meant to be derived from her appearance.
 Tiktok user Serena Shahidi, also known as Glamdemon2004, recently filmed a video surrounding this topic that garnered over two million views.
 In the video, Serena communicates her belief that when young women are taught to build their confidence, there is an incredible amount of emphasis placed upon looks.
 For instance, women are often told to achieve confidence in themselves by saying that they are beautiful, rather than valuing other qualities such as intelligence.
 Shahidi continues in a follow up video, “Women have complexities outside of our own looks...we have thoughts and emotions and ideas and feelings that don’t just revolve around how we look or whether or not we think that we’re attractive.”
 Shahidi wants to make it known that confidence based solely upon beauty is not sustainable or genuine as this foundation can be shattered easily by outside influences.